yannis-messadia/yannis-messadia/README.md

 I'm a young aspiring data scientist with a background in cognitive science and neuroscience applied in human-machine interaction.
 I'm currently a student at La Plateforme, in France.
-I will be looking for an intership soon ! 😄
+I will be looking for an internship soon ! 😄

-- 🔭 I’m currently working on getting a strong foundation in Python and R. I'm also actively learning about mathematics applied to Data Science.
+- 🔭 I’m currently working on building a strong foundation in Python and R. I'm also actively learning about mathematics applied to Data Science.
 Any feedback and guidance in more than welcome ! :)
 - 🌱 I'm also learning about web developpement (HMTL, CSS)
+- 👯 I'd love to connect with my seniors to open my mind about AI and programming in general !
+I strongly value the experience of my predecessors and the inspiration I can get from them !

+## 🛠️ Technologies and tools in learning

+Python, R, Linux, HTML, CSS, Shell

-Statistiques
+## Statistiques

 ![Statistiques GitHub](https://github-readme-stats.vercel.app/api?username=ymess31&show_icons=true&theme=radical)

+## 📁 My projects

+### Creating a basic fansite about Shiro Sagisu
+I heard that programmation is all about learning by doing.
+So I tried to create a local fansite about a compositor i'm very enthousiast about : Shiro Sagisu, the man behind Bleach, Evangelion and Berserk's most memorable OSTs.

+- I used **HTML and CSS**
+- With the objective to **learn the basics about web programming** by creating a simple but functionnal website
+- Functionalities : **responsive design**, **sticky navbars**, **contact forms**, **flexbox**

+### Main takeaways
+- I learnt on **how to structure** a website using HTML
+- I learnt the **basics of stylisation** with CSS
+- I had my first collaborative coding experience with Git for this project !
+What works, **teamwork** !

+### Screens

 <!--